 What can I eat following Jaw Surgery?

 Following Jaw Surgery at Jaw Surgery Los Angeles, there is a clear protocol of what and how to eat that we will provide for you.
 This includes a “no chewing” diet for 3 weeks.
 Since your teeth and jaws are not ‘wired shut” you can blend and eat almost anything.
-We will provide you with fun and creative ideas and will encourage you to eat and drink as much as you can since healing and recovery occur best when well-nourished with a healthy diet.
+We will provide you with fun and creative ideas and will encourage you to eat and drink as much as you can since healing and recovery occur best when the body is well-nourished .

 Does Jaw Surgery hurt?